qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 .. note::

-   The default SweeperType is absolute!
+   The default :class:`qibolab.sweeper.SweeperType` is absolute!

 For factor sweepers, usually useful when dealing with amplitudes, the base value is multipled by the values set.